Summer Operations Intern

 GENERAL CAMP STAFF HOURS INFORMATION:

 The camp day runs, on average, 5-8 hours for Summer Interns.
 Summer Interns work a variety of shifts depending on camp needs, often supporting extended care.
-Many summer interns work a morning shift (7:45am-1:45pm) or afternoon shift (12:00pm-6:00pm), though others work a longer day shift (7:45am-4:00pm).
+Many Summer Interns' typical schedule is a morning shift (7:45am-1:45pm) or afternoon shift (12:00pm-6:00pm), though others are scheduled a longer day shift (7:45am-4:00pm).
 Staff requiring a work permit for employment (staff under 18 years of age who have not yet graduated from high school) may not work over 8 hours per day or 40 hours per week.

 General supervision, ongoing observation and evaluation is provided by your Camp Director and/or Operations Coordinator.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodation may be made to enable people with disabilities to perform the essential functions.

 EXPERIENCE & EDUCATION Upper-level high school student, college student, college graduate, or equivalent experience Demonstrated leadership experience Experience working with kids or in a camp setting a plus Sixteen years old by your camp\u2019s first day of operation, with a work permit valid through August 2020 if under 18